gchq/sleeper/docs/02-deployment-guide.md

 ./scripts/deploy/deployExisting.sh <instance-id>
 ```

+We are planning to add support to this script for declarative deployment, so that you can set your full instance and
+tables configuration in a folder structure and pass it to this script to apply any changes.
+Currently such changes must
+be done with the admin client.

 #### Add Table

 The `addTable.sh` script can be used to add a new table to sleeper.
 This will create a new table with